Innovate-Future-Foundation/ansible-role/README.md

 ------------

 - Ansible 2.16 or higher installed on the control node.
-- An Ubuntu server with `sudo` privileges.
+- An Ubuntu server with `sudo` privileges and ssh server enabled.

 > [!TIP]
 > For local tests, you may use the `tests/docker-compose.yml` file to start a Ubuntu 24.04 container.